pitastrudl/wekanwiki/IRC-FAQ.md

 [12:52:55] <MarioSC> The second problem is the archive... when you open the archive to delete a card,  all of a sudden, already archived lists show in the board again until you reload it.
-[12:54:07] <MarioSC> The third and almost biggest issue is, that we must often restart the wekan board
-[12:54:19] <MarioSC> all of a sudden,  the board does not work again [12:54:29] <MarioSC> is such cases, it loads and loads and loads... but the board never shows
 ```
 A: That's a new bug, thanks for reporting it.
 xet7 will try how that happens.